Consensus Monte Carlo for Random Subsets using Shared Anchors: Simulation

 \subsection{Simulation 3: Double feature allocation using an IBP prior}

 This simulation considers a CMC approximation of posterior inference in a DFA model with IBP prior.
 We generate the feature allocation matrix $\Ab$ from an IBP($m$) model with $m=1$ and sample size $n=1000$.
-The resulting matrix $\Ab$ with $K=6$ columns and $n=1000$ rows is displayed in figure \ref{figure:Asim}.
-Given $K=6$, we set the feature-specific parameters, $\Cb\in \{-1,0,1\}^{p\times K}$ with $p=60$ as in figures \ref{figure:Bsim}.
-The observations $y_{ij}$ are then generated from the sampling model \eqref{eq:cat}.
+The resulting matrix $\Ab$ has $K=6$ columns and $n=1000$ rows.
+Given $K=6$, we set the feature-specific parameters, $\Cb\in \{-1,0,1\}^{p\times K}$ with $p=60$. \bch The heatmaps of $\Ab$ and $\Bb$ are shown in Figure S1(b)\&(c), in the Supplementary Materials. \ech The observations $y_{ij}$ are then generated from the sampling model \eqref{eq:cat}.

 Figures \ref{fig:dfacmc} and \ref{fig:dfamcmc} show the bar plots of posterior modes $\widehat{K}$ for the number of features, across simulations for CMC (e) and full MCMC (f) implementations, respectively.
 As before, CMC tends to slightly overestimate the number of features compared to MCMC.
 The error rate $\pi_\th$ that is reported in Table \ref{tab:ocdfa2} for the DFA model summarizes the error in estimating the matched column subsets, i.e., the rows of $\Cb$.
 We use the same definition based on the Hamming distance as for $e_{\Ab}$.